-He got the 15k Facebook likes, but breaks vow to surrender
+Police defend social media deal with fugitive

 Torrington police Lt.
 Brett Johnson posted on the department’s Facebook page Wednesday that Simms had contacted him through the social media site and agreed to turn himself in if the post containing his poster received 15,000 likes.

-The page has far surpassed that number.
+The page has far surpassed that number, but still no sign of Simms.

-Police said Friday that they will use all resources available to locate Simms.
+Police said despite the no-show, they are satisfied with their decision to enter into the agreement.

+“It’s generated phone calls and tips and leads that we otherwise may not have been able to get,” Lt.
+Bart Barown said.
+“We’ve got all kinds of information and tips that will help us.”

 This story has been corrected to show the fugitive’s name is Jose Simms, not Sims.